Skip to content

 The Hess Hotel

-Martin and John Hess and John’s wife Freda Rosendale were founders of the Hess Hotel.
+Martin, John Hess, and John’s wife, Freda Rosendale, founded the Hess Hotel.
 In addition to sleeping rooms, the hotel included a bar and a produce store on the ground floor.
-Upstairs is a charming restaurant, with a view of downtown Cranford.
-Downstairs is the speakeasy-looking pub area, with a bar and table seating and a working fireplace.
+Upstairs is a charming restaurant with a view of downtown Cranford.
+Downstairs is the speakeasy-looking pub area with a bar, table seating, and a working fireplace.
 The cozy fireplace dining area was originally a bowling alley, and the dartboard on the wall near the entrance was once the site of a grill that served quick meals.

 On April 6, 1946, the Hess Hotel was sold from the estate of Martin & John Hess (Executor Gertrude N. Volker) as Martin’s son Oscar has a successful plumbing business just next door to the hotel.
 The Hess family sold the hotel to Frank DiTullio Sr..
 Frank Sr purchased the establishment with his brother Billy and a third partner for $2759.32 – paying $60/month until the balance was paid off.
 Frank DiTullio Sr, continued to run the hotel until he passed in 1963 when Frank Jr. took over the operations.
 The Cranford Hotel remained in use as a commuter bar and restaurant and yes a hotel until the early 70s.

-Frank DiTullio Jr., who graduated from the US Coast Guard, worked at the hotel’s lower bar while also teaching at Walnut Avenue School.
-After leaving his teaching position in 1969, he ran the hotel operation in Cranford until 1986 when Kim took over.
-Frank Jr. then continued the day-to-day operations at his Point Pleasant restaurant called the Off Shore until the day he passed away in 2018.
+Frank DiTullio Jr., who graduated from the US Coast Guard, worked at the hotel’s lower bar while teaching at Walnut Avenue School.
+After leaving his teaching position in 1969, he ran the hotel operation in Cranford until 1986, when Kim took over.
+Frank Jr. then continued the day-to-day operations at his Point Pleasant restaurant called the Off Shore until he passed away in 2018.

 The “Hotel” Part

-The Cranford Hotel was actually a hotel on the 2nd and 3rd floors until the 1970s.
-Many of the people staying there were long-term residents, some living at the Hotel for years.
+The Cranford Hotel was on the 2nd and 3rd floors until the 1970s.
+Many of the people staying there were long-term residents, some of whom had lived at the hotel for years.
 Hotel residents might have been working in the area and just needed a place to sleep before moving on to another job.
 They kept cards on each guest bundled with a rubber band, with a note saying they were in arrears.
 Somebody owes the Hotel $150 for ten weeks of boarding!

 Keep Making History

 The pandemic won’t stop Cranford, and it won’t stop the Hotel!
-While there have been challenges regarding capacity, the township moves into 2021 not only honoring Cranford’s 150th anniversary but also local businesses that refuse to bow down to this pandemic.
+While there have been challenges regarding capacity, the township moves into 2021, honoring Cranford’s 150th anniversary and local businesses that refuse to bow down to this pandemic.
 Everyone at the Cranford Hotel does everything possible to keep the bar and restaurant open.
-Count on the Hotel to be around whether it’s curbside pickup, limited-capacity dining, or something else.
+Count on the Hotel to be around, whether it’s curbside pickup, limited-capacity dining, or something else.

 The owners haven’t stopped improving the building since mandates shut down for customers.
 According to Frank DiTullio, they haven’t skipped a beat and have used the time to keep everyone working, both with takeout and building improvements.